Surefirer/Capstone-Project/README.md

 ## Tech Stack

-- React for the front-end
+- React for the front-end.
-- Node js and Express for the back-end
+- Node js and Express for the back-end.
-- A third-party API for data search
+- A third-party API for data search.

 ## Future Development